ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

     ```
     {: pre}

 If your VM has secondary vHDDs, a separate VMDK or VHD file is available for the VM.
 This secondary vHHD does not need to be converted to qcow2.
-This file is uploaded to {{site.data.keyword.cos_short}} in its native (VMDK or VHD) file format.
+This file is uploaded to {{site.data.keyword.cos_short}} in its usual (VMDK or VHD) file format.
 {: note}

 You can run a [migration bash script](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/image-conversion){: external} to help with the image conversion.